 Interesting facts about lipids.
 Lipids - what are they?
 Classification.
 Lipid metabolism in the body and their biological role.
-Disruption of the normal concentration of lipids in the blood
+Disturbance of normal blood lipid concentrations

-Lipids constitute a large and quite heterogeneous in chemical composition group of organic substances that make up living cells, soluble in low-polar organic solvents (ether, benzene, chloroform, etc.) and insoluble in water.
-In general, they are regarded as derivatives of fatty acids.
+Lipids constitute a large and quite heterogeneous in chemical composition group of organic substances that are part of living cells, soluble in low-polar organic solvents (ether, benzene, chloroform, etc.) and insoluble in water.
+IN general view they are considered as derivatives fatty acids.

-The peculiarity of the structure of lipids is the presence in their molecules of simultaneously polar (hydrophilic) and non-polar (hydrophobic) structural fragments, which gives lipids an affinity for both water and the non-aqueous phase.
+A peculiarity of the structure of lipids is the presence in their molecules of both polar (hydrophilic) and non-polar (hydrophobic) structural fragments, which gives lipids an affinity for both water and the non-aqueous phase.
 Lipids are biphilic substances, which allows them to carry out their functions at the interface.

 10.1.
 Classification

-Lipids are divided into simple(two-component), if the products of their hydrolysis are alcohols and carboxylic acids, and complex(multicomponent), when, as a result of their hydrolysis, other substances are also formed, for example, phosphoric acid and carbohydrates.
-Simple lipids include waxes, fats and oils, as well as ceramides, complex ones - phospholipids, sphingolipids, and glycolipids (Scheme 10.1).
+Lipids are divided into simple(two-component), if the products of their hydrolysis are alcohols and carboxylic acids, and complex(multicomponent), when as a result of their hydrolysis, other substances are also formed, for example phosphoric acid and carbohydrates.
+Simple lipids include waxes, fats and oils, as well as ceramides; complex lipids include phospholipids, sphingolipids and glycolipids (Scheme 10.1).

 Scheme 10.1.General classification of lipids